spmcdonnell/Sprint-Challenge-Authentication/README.md

 -   [ ] What is the purpose of using _sessions_?

+Http request are stateless, leading to a situation wherein a user would have to log in every time they tried to access a restricted page.
+Sessions can be used to persist information across pages/routes such that they can be authenticated automatically as the person browses without having to do anything.

 -   [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes passwords so that they can be stored on the server in a way that would not reveal them even if they became compromised.

 -   [ ] What does bcrypt do to slow down attackers?

+It uses an algorithm that hashes the information multiple times.
+Someone attempting to take over the account would need the hash, the algorithm used, and knowledge of how many rounds were used to generate the hash.

 -   [ ] What are the three parts of the JSON Web Token?

+Header, payload, signature.

 ## Minimum Viable Product